garyditsch/text_adventure/game-implementation.md

 -- methods: play_football

 3. Weekday
 -- the daily training focus by the player, with the resulting ability to play the game associated with the daily focus.
+Get the day of week that the player is on.

--- methods: play_training, play_nutrition, play_rest.
+-- methods: play_training, play_nutrition, play_rest, day_of_week

 4. Player
 -- get player name, team, set initial strength, track